JustSomeGuy2295/ssf2framedata/README.md

 ## Privacy Policy

-No personal information is read, gathered, or stored by the bot or the developers.\n Use of the bot requires a Discord account, and the [privacy policy for Discord](https://discord.com/privacy) must be observed.
+No personal information is read, gathered, or stored by the bot or the developers.
+Use of the bot requires a Discord account, and the [privacy policy for Discord](https://discord.com/privacy) must be observed.